-The Common Manual has been revised to require that the notification that the lender or holder sends to the borrower when the loan is assigned, sold, or transferred to another lender or holder also include the effective date of the transaction, the date on which the current holder or servicer will stop accepting payments and the date that the new holder or servicer will begin accepting payments.
+The Common Manual has been revised to require that the notification that the lender or holder sends to the borrower when the loan is assigned, sold, or transferred to another lender or holder also include the effective date of the transaction and the date on which the current holder or loan servicer will stop accepting payments and the date that the new holder or loan servicer will begin accepting payments.

-A borrower may receive additional information in the loan assignment, sale, or transfer notification that the lender is required to send.
+A borrower may receive additional information in the loan assignment, sale, or transfer notification that lenders are required to send.